hufyhang/ribs.js/README.md

 * `el`: the DOM element that will be used to display the view instance.
 * `events`: the events binding of the view instance (has to be an array).
    - `on`: the event trigger.
-   - `do`: the name of the function that will be called when the trigger is fired.
+   - `fire`: the name of the function that will be called when the trigger is fired.
 This function should be defined as a part of 'json'.

-       e.g.: `{'#btn': [{on: 'click', do: 'showInfo'}]}`
+       e.g.: `{'#btn': [{on: 'click', fire: 'showInfo'}]}`

 * `template`: the template that will be used to render the view.
 * `initialize`: the function that will be executed when a new instance is create by using Ribs.create against this Ribs instance.
 * `defaults`: the default dataset of the instance.
-* `onchange`: the functions that will be autoamatically executed when the specified '`defaults`' element is changed.
+* `watch`: the functions that will be autoamatically executed when the specified '`defaults`' element is changed.

 **Good Practice:** [Defining functions for Ribs.View](#ribs-view-functions)